Sytchie/cqca/README.md

 - $ Z \rightarrow Z \underline{X} Z $
 - Implicit rule: $ Y \rightarrow Z \underline{Y} Z $

-This matrix represents the so called glider CQCA, the behavior of which is studied next.
+This matrix represents the so-called glider CQCA, the behavior of which is studied next.

 ## **Classes of CQCAs**